SymbioticLove/Portfolio/src/README.md

 # App.js

-The `App.js` file serves as the entry point to the application and sets up the main structure for the React web application using the React Router.
+The `App.js` file serves as the entry point to the application and sets up the main structure for the React portfolio application using the React Router.

 ## Functionality